-Zapier allows you to connect over 500 applications to ServiceTrade.
+Zapier allows you to connect thousands of applications to ServiceTrade.
 This article will walk you through the basic steps of connecting an app to your ServiceTrade account.
 For this example, we'll connect a WuFoo service request form so that it creates a new Customer and unscheduled Job in ServiceTrade.
-Note that Zapier integration is only available to our Premium subscription users, so if you aren't on that tier, please contact Sales to get upgraded and invited to our Zapier app!
+Note that Zapier integration is only available to our Premium and Enterprise subscription users, so if you aren't one of those tiers, please contact Sales to get upgraded in order to use Zapier!

 Here's what you'll need to get started:

 - Create a Zapier account at the "Basic" or higher subscription (required to support multi-step zaps): https://zapier.com/sign-up/ [Note: Enterprise customers can host their Zaps with ServiceTrade.
 Reach out to firstname.lastname@example.org to learn more]

 - A WuFoo account (free or paid): http://www.wufoo.com

 Now that you've gotten all that setup out of the way, let's get started!